eclipse-che/che-theia/CONTRIBUTING.md

 ### Step 7: Run che-theia + plugin
 In this section, we are going to run the che-theia assembly built previously and run that with one of the plugins built previously.
 We will be able to test our changes with a dedicated che-theia instance.

 You can use the che command `run ...
 DEV che-theia + workspace-plugin` or `run ...
-DEV che-theia + containers-plugin` (command pallette > Run task > … or containers view)
+DEV che-theia + containers-plugin` (command palette > Run task > … or containers view)
 Basically, this command will start the DEV che-theia with the plugin:

 ```